U.S. financial regulators start contingency planning as virus reaches Washington

 “Your job as a regulator is to make sure everybody has complete confidence in the system, because if the confidence disappears, it doesn’t matter what the crisis is.”

-Editing by Michelle Price and Alistair Bell
+Reporting by Pete Schroeder, Chris Prentice and Katanga Johnson; Editing by Michelle Price and Alistair Bell